 Where is Chichen Itza?

-How to Book the Chichen Itza Tour from Playa del Carmen
+About the Chichen Itza Tour from Playa del Carmen

 What’s included in the Chichen Itza Tour from Playa del Carmen?

-- Hotel or designated meeting point pickup
+- Hotel pickup or designated meeting point pickup

 - Roundtrip transportation to Chichen Itza and all tour stops

-- Bilingual tour guides
+- Bilingual tour guide

 - Buffet lunch